SamarGooda/udacity-nanodegree-capstonProject/README.md

 - Deploying the app.

   The pipeline has these main stages:
-  - **TESTING**: Running unit testing on the code
+  - **Lint**: Running unit testing on the code
-  - **DOCKERIZING**: Dockerizing the application into an image locally
+  - **build**: Dockerizing the application into an image locally
   - **PUSHING**: Pushing the built image to DockerHub
-  - **DEPLOY**: Building the infrastructure and Kubernetes cluster using AWS cloudformation and deploy the Pyhthon app
+  - **Deploy**: Building the infrastructure and Kubernetes cluster using AWS cloudformation and deploy the Pyhthon app

 ## Getting starting:
 - Install jenkins, git, python3 + pip3, docker